 Dr. Tesfahun Admasu was awarded a master’s degree in Biochemistry from Addis Ababa University, Ethiopia, and a PhD in Biochemistry from the National University of Singapore.
 During his PhD studies (2014-18), he identified drug synergy and investigated the mechanism based on “multi-omics” technology.
 This work led to seminal contributions to our understanding of aging and lifespan extension which were published in Developmental Cell and Nature Scientific Data.
 Dr. Tesfahun joined the University of Gondar and launched a master’s degree program in Biochemistry where he teaches Biochemistry and Molecular Biology.
 At the SRF-RC, Dr. Tesfahun applies CRISPRa/CRSPRi and next generation sequencing based transcriptome profiling to investigate the mechanisms of SASP induced senescence and apoptosis resistance of senescent cells.

-Kelly received her B.S. in Biological Sciences from the University of Maryland in 2017.
-She recently moved to the Bay Area from Baltimore, Maryland where she volunteered at a Senior Living Community while completing her Bachelor’s degree.
-She joined SRF in March of 2018 as an administrative assistant before moving to her current role in 2021.
-She also currently volunteers as a Crisis Counselor with the Crisis Text Line.
-In her free time, Kelly enjoys hiking, reading about genetics, and baking pies!
+Kelly joined SRF in early 2018 after completing her B.S. in Biological Sciences from the University of Maryland in 2017.
+She recently moved from the Bay Area back to her hometown – Baltimore, Maryland.
+While in California, she volunteered at a Wig Bank for cancer patients.
+She currently volunteers as a Crisis Counselor with the Crisis Text Line, which she has been doing since 2017.
+In her free time, she enjoys traveling, reading, cuddling her two cats, and baking (especially pies)!

 Dr Amutha Boominathan is the Group Lead for the MitoSENS program at SENS Research Foundation.
 She joined SRF in 2013 as a Senior Research Scientist and became the Group Lead for the program in 2016.
 She completed her graduate studies from the National Chemical Laboratory, Pune, India with a PhD in Biochemistry.
 Subsequently, through an American Heart Association postdoctoral fellowship, she obtained further training at the University of Pennsylvania and Rutgers University where she studied mitochondrial biogenesis with a focus on protein import and the fusion and fission mechanisms in the organelle.
 She has over 20 years of experience in mitochondrial biology.